aramidefemi/aramidefemi/README.md

 # I'm Aramide 👋🏾‍💻

 I'm a software engineer who is passionate about making open-source more accessible, creating technology to elevate people, and building community.
-Some technologies I enjoy working with include ReactJS, Jamstack (JavaScript, APIs + Markup) and GraphQL.
+Some technologies I enjoy working with include ReactJS, Everything Javascript, Iac (AWS CDK and Terraform) and GraphQL.

 ## Find me around the web 🌎: